 6. The speedster

-You don’t know why you even bother casting on - you’ll be binding off so soon.
-You can make a pair of socks in the same time it takes to make a cup of coffee.
+You don’t know why you even bother casting on, seeing as you’ll be casting off so soon.
+You can make a pair of socks in the time it takes to make a cup of tea.

 7. The male knitter